 National Plans and Initiatives

-Transport and communications are of vital importance to the national economy, facilitating the movement of passengers and goods, both locally and internationally.
-The sector also plays a pioneering role in pushing the economy forward by providing a set of services for all productive and service sectors, in addition to offering plenty of opportunity for investment.
+Transportation and communication are of vital importance to the national economy, aiding in the facilitation of the movement of passengers and goods, both locally and internationally.
+The sector also plays a pioneering role in pushing the economy forward by providing a set of services for all product and service sectors, in addition to offering plenty of opportunity for investment.

-Royal decree no. 7/B/14560, dated 7/8/1422H was issued imposing the formulation of a committee at the Ministry of Transport that is formed of representatives from the ministries of Defense and Aviation, the Interior, Finance, Agriculture, Water, Industry, Petroleum, Municipal Affairs and Planning in addition to the Saudi Ports Authority.
+The Royal decree no. 7/B/14560, dating back to 7/8/1422H, was issued to impose the formulation of a committee at the Ministry of Transport that is formed of representatives from the Ministry of Defense and Aviation, Ministry the Interior, Ministry of Finance, Ministry of Environment, Agriculture and Water, Ministry of Industry and Mineral Resources, Ministry of Energy, Ministry of Municipal, Rural Affairs and Housing, Ministry of Economy and Planning Planning, in addition to the Saudi Ports Authority.

-The Committee has completed preparing a National Strategy for Transport that integrates all the different forms of transport in a manner that connects all residential, agricultural and industrial areas with one another.
+The Committee has completed preparing a National Strategy for Transport that integrates all the different forms of transportation in a manner that connects all residential, agricultural and industrial areas with one another.

 The National Strategy for Youth represents a common vision approved by all partners concerned with developing youth in the Kingdom of Saudi Arabia.
 It provides a context for supporting youth priorities during a specified period.
 Additionally, it represents a general framework for the development of youth that specifies the national objectives, priorities and policies to help the young play a primary role in shaping their own present and future.